This Story is a Bag: An installation at Maison Bergogne

 Juliette Hermant

 A painter, photographer, and interior designer, Juliette Hermant created Maison Bergogne, Narrowsburg, in 2012, envisioning it as a sustainable community hub supporting art and creatives at large.
-The art gallery layered with currated antiques and historical salvage offers an epic backdrop for her collaboration with Dasha Ziborova.
+The art gallery layered with curated antiques and historical salvage offers an epic backdrop for her collaboration with Liz Lepro.

 More Events